tuffs/3dmachtoolllc/README.md

 # MOBILE PHONE NAVIGATION

-- Create an animated fullscreen menu for mobile phones.
+- Create an animated fullscreen menu for desktop (smaller display, user enforced) and primarily for mobile phones.

   - Hide the Desktop navigation on size small.
   - fade in and fade out with close for the fullscreen mobile menu.